ConvincibleMedia/ConvincibleMedia/source/_services/design.md

   text: With us, you're not printing a leaflet.
 You're not printing a brochure or
     a poster.
 You're printing a powerful tool – every part of which has been carefully designed to achieve your goals.
-elements_heading: Printed materials a cut above the rest.
+elements_heading: Printed materials, a cut above the rest.
 elements:
 - item_type: block_card_text
   subtitle: